(Photo: courtesy of CSIRO/BIO Photography Group, Centre for Biodiversity Genomics, University of Guelph)

-The adult moths of this species are pale brown, with plain hindwings, and with a line halfway across each forewing of three or four rusty orange spots.
+The adult moths of this species have pale brown forewings, each with a line halfway across each forewing of three or four rusty orange spots.
+The hindwings are plain brown.
 The wings very easily lose their scales.
-The wingspan is about 3 cms.

 The species has been reported to occur in